bsebhat/bsebhat.github.io/content/labs/02-nginx/01-install-nginx.md

 }
 ```

-This will configure the `nginx` reverse proxy service to listen to port 80 on the `juiceshop` IP address, and "pass" the traffic to itself ("localhost") at port 3000.
+This will configure the `nginx` reverse proxy service to listen to port 80 on the `juicero` IP address, and "pass" the traffic to itself ("localhost") at port 3000.

 So I won't need to allow traffic from other machines on port 3000.
 It can be closed.

-I can change the `juiceshop` firewall service again, closing the port 3000 used by Juice Shop:
+I can change the `juicero` firewall service again, closing the port 3000 used by Juice Shop:
 ```
 sudo firewall-cmd --remove-port=3000/tcp --permanent
 ```